Seth-Wr/Wake-Word-Model/README.md

 🎙️ Sheila: On-Device Wake-Word Engine
-A production-ready native audio trigger built with TensorFlow Lite.
+A audio trigger built with TensorFlow Lite.

 This project features a custom-engineered pipeline for real-time keyword spotting.
 It includes a specialized ETL process for synthesizing "dirty" training data, a CNN-based classification model, and an optimized TFLite conversion for low-latency mobile inference.